Resources to support screening professionals in their initial training and continuing professional development (CPD).

 PHE Screening is pleased to be able to offer limited funding to support 4 students to undertake the above module in screening.

 A core team working in screening will review all applications and inform you of the outcome by email.
+The funding process usually starts in early May.

 Warwick health screening one-day workshop